Garrakx/Custom-Regions/README.md

     Text\Text_Eng\SL\PearlText.txt
     Text\Text_Eng\PearlText-White.txt
     Text\Text_Eng\PearlText.txt

+## <a name="CHALLENGES"></a>Challenges

+New CRS challenges can be found by pressing the 'CRS' button in the Challenge menu.
+They can be unlocked by collecting a new purple token in-game, or they can be unlocked by default.

+Data for these challenges is read from CustomChallenges.txt
+Basic format is as follows

+    UnlockName : Color : Challenge1Name, Challenge2Name, Challenge3Name

+UnlockName will be the text displayed in the menus as well as the id for the token.
+Color is the display color of the text in the menu

+Each unlock can have a total of 10 challenges.
+They can have any name, but should be the name of the files placed in Levels\Challenges.
+This name is not displayed on the menus.

+Challenge files follow the same format as MSC challenges.
+You can learn more about how to format the files [here.](https://rainworldmodding.miraheze.org/wiki/Challenges)

+By default each group of challenges will be locked until a purple challenge token is collected.
+Appending ` : UNLOCKED` to the line will leave them unlocked by default.

+### Special Unlock Requirements

+Each individual challenge can be given special unlock requirements by appending them to the challenge name in `-{}` ie

+    Challenge-{Beaten:Gourmand|Sandbox:PuffBall|Challenge:22-28}

+The list of special requirements is as follows

+- Beaten
+Unlocks when the specified slugcat campaign is complete.
+`{Beaten:Survivor|Beaten:Artificer}`
+Either the display name or the code id will work.
+Currently does not work for custom slugcats.

+- Slugcat
+Unlocks when the arena token for the specified slugcat is collected.
+ie, `{Slugcat:White|Slugcat:Artificer}`
+Here the code id must be used.

+- Safari
+Unlocks when the Safari token for the specified region has been collected.
+`{Safari:LM|Safari:AR}`

+- Level
+Unlocks when the token for the specified arena has been collected.
+`{LevelUnlocked:SU_Stoneheads|LevelUnlocked:Man Eater}`
+The level name must be the name of the file rather than the display name

+- Sandbox
+Unlocks when the specified sandbox token for a creature or item has been collected.
+`{Sandbox:Mushroom|Sandbox:YellowLizard}`
+The name of the creature or item must exactly match their internal SandboxUnlockID

+- Challenge
+Unlocks when the specified challenge or range of challenges has been beaten.
+`{Challenge:62|Challenge:29-35}`
+CRS challenges can also be required by including the challenge unlock ID
+`{Challenge:Cut Challenges 1:1-10|Challenge:Cut Challenges 2:5}`

+Since every mod's challenge info is contained in a single file, mods should extend this file with modification files.

+As an example:

+    CutChallenges\modify\CustomChallenges.txt
+        [ADD]Cut Challenges 1 : DB8036 : Cut1, Cut2, Cut3-{Challenge:51}, Cut4, Cut5
+        [ADD]Cut Challenges 2 : DB8036 : Cut6, Cut7-{Sandbox:TerrorLongLegs}, Cut8, Cut9, Cut10
+        [ADD]Cut Challenges 3 : DB8036 : Cut11, Cut12, Cut13, Cut14, Cut15
+        [ADD]Cut Challenges 4 : DB8036 : Cut16-{Sandbox:ElectricSpear|Level:Submerged}, Cut17-{Beaten:Saint}, Cut18,-{Safari:SL} Cut19-{Challenge:64|Challenge:Cut Challenges 4:1-3}

+    Levels\Challenges\
+        Cut1.txt
+        Cut1_Meta.txt
+        Cut2.txt
+        Cut2_Meta.txt
+        Cut2_Settings.txt
+        Cut3.txt
+        Cut3_Meta.txt
+            ect...

 ## <a name="META"></a>MetaProperties
 A new file called MetaProperties.txt can be placed in World\XX to define the following meta properties for the region: